Cambodia’s Construction & Real Estate Sectors Forecasted for Slow Recovery in 2025

 Cambodia’s construction and real estate sectors are projected to experience modest growth in 2025, with forecasts indicating a rise of approximately 2.5% and 2.6%, respectively.
 These estimates come amid ongoing recovery efforts following the downturn triggered by the COVID-19 pandemic in 2020.

-During the recent Public Forum on Macroeconomic Management and the 2025 National Budget Law, Ministry of Economy and Finance officials addressed the slower-than-expected recovery.
+During the recent Public Forum on Macroeconomic Management and the 2025 National Budget Law, officials from the Ministry of Economy and Finance addressed the slower-than-expected recovery.
 They highlighted that subdued construction and real estate activities, coupled with limited inflows of foreign investment capital, are major contributing factors to the low growth rates.

 “The construction sector is likely to continue lagging below its usual performance levels,” stated a ministry spokesperson.
 “We anticipate that the recovery of foreign investments, particularly in tourism and commercial construction, will remain sluggish.
 Meanwhile, residential construction is expected to show modest growth compared to levels seen before the pandemic.”